section-engineering-education/engineering-education/articles/firebase-email-and-password-authentication-in-android-using-kotlin/index.md

 - **don't** check `use legacy android support libraries` as doing so will limit us from using some android libraries.

 ### Step 2 - Sign in to Android studio

-For you to access services like firebase in your app, you need to sign into Android studio.
+You need to sign in to android studio in order to use services such as firebase.
 This is where the google account comes in.
-To sign in, click the icon at the top right corner
+To sign in, click the icon at the top right corner.

 ![image](/engineering-education/firebase-email-and-password-authentication-in-android-using-kotlin/as_sign_in_icon.png "Android studio sign in step 1")